cmda-bt/pt-course-19-20/readme.md

 To participate, collaborate, and join the conversation happening around you on the internet.
 Which is what we’ll do in this course.
+And why we asked you to sign a waiver to join this course.

 Students are sometimes reluctant to share work online as they are afraid of negative feedback.